neural-bandits/calvera/README.md

 ## Contributing

 Contributions are welcome!
-For guidelines on how to contribute, please refer to our CONTRIBUTING.md.
+For guidelines on how to contribute, please refer to our [CONTRIBUTING.md](https://github.com/neural-bandits/calvera/blob/main/CONTRIBUTING.md).

 ## License

 Calvera is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE file](https://github.com/neural-bandits/calvera/blob/main/LICENSE) for details.

 ## Contact

 For questions or feedback, please reach out to one of the authors:

-	•	Philipp Kolbe
+- Philipp Kolbe

-	•	Robert Weeke
+- Robert Weeke

-	•	Parisa Shahabinejad
+- Parisa Shahabinejad

 ---